camayank/ClientManagementPortal/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
+1. Create a new branch for features
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+2. Follow the existing code style
+3. Update documentation as needed
+4. Test thoroughly before submitting changes

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and confidential.

 ## Support